 At playtimes children are free to choose playground games and

-We teach children about their personal rights and freedoms and how to be safe during assemblies, PSHCE lessons and E-Safety sessions.
-Year 6 look at human rights and how parliament is run as part of their PSHCE topics.
+We teach children about their personal rights and freedoms and how to be safe during assemblies, PSHE lessons and E-Safety sessions.
+Year 6 look at human rights and how parliament is run as part of their PSHE topics.

 Children learn about specific British celebrations, events and commemorations through history topics and assemblies.
 For example, children enjoy grandparents’ day learning about their past and the different toys they played with and the lessons they learnt at school.
 Our children also represent the school at Remembrance Day service every year, laying a school wreath and the choir singing in the service.
 A 2 minute silence is also observed during school time.

 The school participates in many aspects of the local community.
 Our Harvest celebrations enable us to send many food and toiletry donations to the food bank in Swadlincote.

 Tolerance of those of different Faiths & Beliefs

 Our RE curriculum, assemblies, theme days (European day of languages/Arts week etc) and PSHE lessons reinforce messages of tolerance and respect for others.
 Key celebrations in different faiths are learned about, for example, Christmas, Easter, Diwali and Chinese New Year.